randomfeedooooor/.github/profile/README.md

     1. Describe how we would verify this proof in Cairo
     1. Think about questions and prepare slides for that
     1. Show in README.md example of how a Cairo contract can consume our random numbers
+        1. V0 heads or tails game
+        2. V1 heads or tails game with commit / reveal
-    1. Roadmap and partnership with ZKasino and MatchboxDAO
+    3. Roadmap and partnership with ZKasino and MatchboxDAO
-    1. Memes
+    4. Memes
+    5. Icon for randomfeedooooor

 ## Links